If you want to feel in love, perhaps you should fake it until you make it.

-Which if we are honest a sad reality is that in society today, that same careful thought and consideration is not going into a lot of relationships and marriages as it should.
-People marry for love which by all means is the most shared reason and a fantastic reason at that – however there needs to be more than just love, there needs to be commitment, not just to the person but to the relationship, there should be a connection and mutual understanding of expectations of that relationship and mutual passion to fight for one another when the going gets tough.
+People marry for love, which by all means is the most shared reason and a fantastic reason at that.
+However, there needs to be more than just love.
+There needs to be commitment, not just to the person, but to the relationship, as well as a connection and mutual understanding of expectations of that relationship and mutual passion to fight for one another when the going gets tough.

-I am in no way encouraging an arranged marriage, however the action that is taken in an arranged marriage because of the different mindset is seemingly apparent to the results, that it can bring people closer by not having the option to quit, so they act accordingly.
+Please note I am in no way encouraging an arranged marriage.
+Yet the action that is taken in an arranged marriage because of the different mindset is seemingly apparent to the results that it can bring people closer by not having the option to quit and so they act accordingly.

-Actions are the quickest, easiest and most powerful way to instantly change how you think and feel.’ in this same way when tough times arise in any relationship, rather than hold yourself stagnant in those emotions, the study of taking action is demonstrating an astounding result.
-The famous saying of positive thinking can determine positive results.
-If you do positive action, you can bring about positive thoughts and feelings!
+Taking action is the quickest, easiest and most powerful way to instantly change how you think and feel.
+In this same way, when tough times arise in any relationship, rather than hold yourself stagnant in those emotions, the study of taking action is demonstrating an astounding result.

-If you act with a positive action despite how you may feel, it can not only develop positive emotions but a new outlook to your situation or your relationship.
+If you take positive action, you can bring about positive thoughts and feelings.
+If you act with a positive action despite how you may feel, it can not only develop positive emotions but also a new outlook to your situation or your relationship.

 Relationships are core to life.
-Other things can make us happy, sure.
-But without relationships we would have no one to share our happiness with.
-If we take more action in our relationships regardless of current emotions I think we will be astounded with the results in the long run.
+Of course, there are plenty of other things that can make us happy, yet without relationships, we would have no one to share our happiness with.
+If we take more action in our relationships, regardless of current emotions, I think we will be astounded with the results in the long run.